 By culture studies, typical fluffy grayish-white colonies of the M. canis pathogen and colonies of molds were obtained from all biomaterial samples from the body of a tiger cub (Fig. 3A).
 Also, when inoculating blood serum and blood clots of a tiger cub on nutrient media, it was possible to isolate a pathogen circulating in the animal's blood, there was no growth of opportunistic fungi (Fig. 3B).
 According to the cultural and morphological characteristics, one of the pathogens was confirmed as M. canis (Fig. 3A1 and 3B).
-Macro morphological characteristics, microscopy and molecular identification of the colonies of molds showed that, they were mixed fungi of the genus Aspergillus.
+Macro morphological characteristics, microscopy and molecular identification of the genus Aspergillus.